 2. Check Both Hardware and ERP Software

-• Conference room pilot project: The purpose of your ERP platform is to foster collaboration and communication within your teams.
+- Conference room pilot project: The purpose of your ERP platform is to foster collaboration and communication within your teams.
 Testing can’t be done in silos!
-This phase involves validating the new software for your business processes and the end-users who use it to carry out typical accounting or key business activities.

-• Stress / load testing: It’s important to have an understanding of the software’s limitations by pushing it to its breaking point.
-It will help you gauge capacity and measure how it will handle your demands.
+- Stress / load testing: It’s important to have an understanding of the software’s limitations by pushing it to its breaking point.

-• Equipment readiness: Ensure you have the right hardware for the go-live.
-What’s available, what needs to be added, etc. Even SaaS still requires some pieces of hardware!
+- Equipment readiness: Ensure you have the right hardware for the go-live.
+What’s available, what needs to be added, etc.

 3. NetSuite ERP Training and Support For Your Teams

-• NetSuite training for end-users: This will help you gauge the extent to which your teams can operate and navigate the ERP tools.
-It’ll help them get used to the new software and learn some of its best practices.
+- NetSuite training for end-users: This will help you gauge the extent to which your teams can operate and navigate the ERP tools.
 It’s also a great way to get them excited about the upgrade!

-• Post-go-live support plan: Set up end-user support for those needing help or facing issues after the go-live.
-You also get access to hands-on and over the shoulder feedback for the first days to help ease the transition - as well as access to documentation and reports.
+- Post-go-live support plan: Set up end-user support for those needing help or facing issues after the go-live.
+Include hands-on and over-the-shoulder feedback, access to documentation and reports.

 4. Is Your Business Ready for a New ERP System?

-• New processes: With a new system comes new processes that could affect accounting, financial reporting and other key business activities.
-Ensure your team is aware of the changes and how they can best use them to their advantage.
+- New processes: With a new system comes new processes that could affect accounting, financial reporting, and other key business activities.

-• Internal communication: Integrated systems lead to new and improved business platforms.
-Make your teams aware of the changes, so they can coordinate and collaborate.
-Again, this whole step is about avoiding surprises among your team.
+- Internal communication: Integrated systems lead to new and improved business platforms.
+Make sure your teams are aligned and informed.

 Check out our Beginner’s Guide to NetSuite